-If your Pug has been suffering from symptoms associated with grain contaminants this may be the dog food for you (or rather your Pug)
+If your Pug has been suffering from symptoms associated with grain contaminants this may be the dog food for you (ahem, your Pug).

 Hey, I even fancy a bowl now and then!

-There is no soy, wheat, corn, or gluten in this dog food, so this grain-free solution should be great to prevent upset to digestive systems that are sensitive.
+There is no soy, corn, wheat or gluten in this dog food, so this grain-free solution should be great to prevent upset to digestive systems that are touchy.

-As a bonus, you also get generous amounts of Omega 6 and Omega 3 fatty acids (these help your dog to have a healthy coat) and also glucosamine and chondroitin (which helps to promote healthy hips and joints).
+As a bonus, you also get generous amounts of Omega fatty acids (Omega-6 and 3 help your dog to have a healthy coat) and also glucosamine and chondroitin (which helps to promote healthy hips and joint activity).